stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

-  I have no recollection of emerging from this chaos, but a momentary fragment of consciousness shews me as plunging and tripping and scrambling along the corridor amidst the clangour&mdash;case and torch still with me.
+  I have no recollection of emerging from this chaos, but a momentary fragment of consciousness shews me as plunging and tripping and scrambling along the corridor amidst the clangour--case and torch still with me.
 Then, just as I approached that primal basalt crypt I had so dreaded, utter madness came.
 For as the echoes of the avalanche died down, there became audible a repetition of that frightful, alien whistling I thought I had heard before.
-This time there was no doubt about it&mdash;and what was worse, it came from a point not behind but   ahead of me.
+This time there was no doubt about it--and what was worse, it came from a point not behind but   ahead of me.

   Probably I shrieked aloud then.
 I have a dim picture of myself as flying through the hellish basalt vault of the Elder Things, and hearing that damnable alien sound piping up from the open, unguarded door of limitless nether blacknesses.
-There was a wind, too&mdash;not merely a cool, damp draught, but a violent, purposeful blast belching savagely and frigidly from that abominable gulf whence the obscene whistling came.
+There was a wind, too--not merely a cool, damp draught, but a violent, purposeful blast belching savagely and frigidly from that abominable gulf whence the obscene whistling came.